medusa-project/medusa-downloader/README-nginx-setup.md

 This section proxies this through to the file-serving nginx which then returns the file content.

+You may also wish to increase timeouts such as keepalive_timeout, send_timeout, and proxy_read_timeout in the configuration for the mod_zip nginx.
+Additionally if the OS limits for open file descriptors are low for the system or the user running the nginx processes it is beneficial to increase those.

 If you wish it is possible to set things up so that this application or another web server fills the role of the file-serving nginx.
 Just make sure that when the above /internal location is hit that the proxied server